tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 .. image:: argentina/export-invoice.png
    :align: center
-   :alt: Export invoice fields autofilled in Odoo.
+   :alt: Export invoice fields autofilled in CoquiAPPs.

 .. note::
    The Exportation Documents require Incoterms to be enabled and configured, which can be found in